ftnapps/jamnntpd/ReadMe.txt

 3) In the "users" file, you can list users that should be given access to additional groups if they log in.

+4) In the "xlat" file, you can configure translation between the different character sets used in your JAM messagebase and your newsreader.

 The format of these files can be seen in the example configuration files.
+You do not need to restart JamNNTPd if you change them since they are read every time a new connection to the server is made.

 4.4 Logging in with parameters
 ------------------------------